 Debbie Clements, ChairGovernment and Community Relations ManagerDuke EnergyFull Bio

 Committees: Executive (Chair) and Governance.
 Debbie Clements joined Duke Energy Corporation in 2004, where she currently serves as Government and Community Relations Manager.
 Previously, she served as General Communications and External Relations Manager for Sprint for 19 years.
-Clements is active in community organizations including Kissimmee Osceola Chamber of Commerce, West Orange Chamber of Commerce, United Arts of Central Florida, and Valencia College Foundation.
+Clements is active in community organizations including Kissimmee Osceola Chamber of Commerce, West Orange Chamber of Commerce, Apopka Chamber of Commerce, Foundation of Orange County Public Schools, and Valencia Foundation.

 Mark Wylie, Vice ChairPresident/CEOCentral Florida Chapter Associated Builders and Contractors, Inc.Full Bio

 Committee: Governance (Chair), Executive and Finance.
 Mark Wylie has served since 1986 as President/CEO of the Central Florida Chapter Associated Builders and Contractors, Inc. ABC is a regional trade association representing the merit shop commercial construction industry.

 Leland Madsen, SecretaryAdministratorBedrock Resources, Inc.Full Bio

 Committee: Audit and Executive.
 Leland Madsen serves as administrator for two mining companies in Florida, with more than 50 years of professional work experience through diversified employment in the U.S. Air Force, the offshore oil industry, the mining industry, the manufacturing industry, and personal business operations in agriculture.
 Active in the community, Madsen has served on both profit and not-for-profit boards, as well as serving as an ordained Christian Minister to various congregations.